 Due the voluminous factual materials often submitted with Rule 56 motions, all such motions must comply with the following:

-In a section of the brief required by D.C.COLO.LCivR 56.1(a) styled “Statement of Undisputed Material Facts,” the movant shall set forth in simple, declarative sentences, separately numbered and paragraphed, each material fact that the movant believes is not in dispute and that supports the movant’s claim that movant is entitled to judgment as a matter of law.
+In a section of the brief required by Local Civil Rule 56.1(a) styled “Statement of Undisputed Material Facts,” the movant shall set forth in simple, declarative sentences, separately numbered and paragraphed, each material fact that the movant believes is not in dispute and that supports the movant’s claim that movant is entitled to judgment as a matter of law.

 Each material fact must be accompanied by a specific reference to material in the record that establishes that fact.
 General references to pleadings, depositions, or documents are insufficient if the document is more than one page in length.
-See D.C.COLO.LCivR 56.1(c) regarding marking exhibits.

 A general reference is sufficient only if the nature of the material fact does not permit a specific reference (e.g., “The contract contains no provision for termination.”).

-Any party opposing the motion for summary judgment shall, in a section of the brief required by D.C.COLO.LCivR 56.1(a) styled “Response to Statement of Undisputed Material Facts,” admit or deny the movant’s asserted material facts.
+Any party opposing the motion for summary judgment shall, in a section of the brief styled “Response to Statement of Undisputed Material Facts,” admit or deny the movant’s asserted material facts.
 The admission or denial shall be made in separate correspondingly numbered paragraphs.
 Any denial shall be accompanied by a brief factual explanation of the reason(s) for the denial and a specific reference to material in the record supporting the denial.

 If the party opposing the motion believes that there are additional disputed questions of fact that have not been adequately addressed in the submissions made pursuant to subparagraph (d) above (e.g., disputed facts concerning an affirmative defense), the party shall, in a separate section of the brief styled “Statement of Additional Disputed Facts,” set forth in simple, declarative sentences, separately numbered and paragraphed, each additional, material disputed fact that undercuts the movant’s claim that it is entitled to judgment as a matter of law.
 Each such fact shall be accompanied by a specific reference to material in the record establishing the fact or demonstrating that it is disputed.